Situated Near Winston-Salem Is North Carolina's Historic Town With European Village Vibes

 What to do in North Carolina's European-style Bethania

 There's no getting around it: Bethania is tiny.
-At just 500 acres, it's easily walkable in a short visit.
+At just 500 acres, its Historic District is easily walkable in a short visit.
 But that size and old-world feel are part of the charm.
-The town has multiple excellent walking paths and hiking trails that lead through the historic district and the surrounding countryside.
-The popular Orchard Trail is the best option for seeing most of the historic homes in the town, while the Graveyard Trail leads to a colonial-era road that links the now ruined Moravian settlement of Bethabara with Bethania.
+The town has multiple excellent walking paths and hiking trails that lead through the Historic District and the surrounding countryside.
+The popular Orchard Trail is the best option for seeing most of the historic homes in the town, while the Graveyard Trail leads to a colonial-era road that links the now-ruined Moravian settlement of Bethabra with Bethania.
 For a quieter, nature-focused wander, try the Black Bottom Walnut Trail.
 Swing by the visitor center before leaving to grab a map and some info on the things you'll see along the way.

 Within the town itself, you'll find plenty of examples of Moravian architecture.
-Most of the buildings are still inhabited, but the Wolff-Moser House, built around 1799 and restored in 2007, is open for tours.
-The house and adjacent visitor center are open from 10 a.m. to 4 p.m. from Tuesday to Friday — something to consider if you're planning a weekend trip.
+Most of the buildings are still inhabited, but the Wolff-Moser House, built around 1800 and restored in the early 2000s, is open for tours.
+The house and adjacent visitor center are open from Tuesday to Friday, 10 a.m. to 4 p.m. — something to consider if you're planning a weekend trip.
 Alpha Chapel, currently used as the town's meeting hall, is another notable building that was constructed in 1895.

 Of course, nearby Winston-Salem, of which Bethania is a suburb, boasts its own Moravian history, too.
-An immediate highlight is Winkler Bakery, the oldest continually operating bakery in America.
-Established in 1799 for the local Moravian community, it was bought over in 1805 and operated by the same family until 1926.
-It still uses the same style of wood oven as it would have 200 years ago.
+An immediate highlight is Winkler Bakery, the oldest continually operating bakery in America, which was opened in 1799 and still uses the original wood-fired oven from centuries ago.

 How to plan a trip to Bethania